DLinIoTedge/dltrainBook/DLtrain/Docker/Readme.md

 7. How to create Container with Docker image?
 8. How to deploy container?

- [Click](https://docs.google.com/document/d/1j3BrdxtS4ne8wsYICOKkjbRu08Lu96gOa0_0bl5vbmE/edit?usp=sharing) to aacess  document on "Docker Image,  Docker Container and Kubernetes Cluster
+ [Click](https://docs.google.com/document/d/1j3BrdxtS4ne8wsYICOKkjbRu08Lu96gOa0_0bl5vbmE/edit?usp=sharing) to access  document on "Docker Image,  Docker Container and Kubernetes Cluster
 Creation and Deployment".